 In May 2017, the Serbian superstar has struggled to maintain the results of his previous seasons.
 Djokovic has dropped to the no. 2 ranking spot and has not won a title in four months – something that seemed unthinkable one year ago.

 After the semifinal clash with Nadal in Madrid, Djokovic’s seven-match win streak against the Spaniard ended in a heavy straight sets defeat.
 In the upcoming weeks, Djokovic has finalist points to defend in Rome as well as his Roland Garros title, meaning his ranking could take a hard hit if he does not perform well.

 The Internazionali BNL d’Italia takes place this week in Rome.
 Djokovic and Nadal could meet in another semifinal but with much more on the line this time.

 Coupe Rogers in Montreal is the next ATP Masters 1000 stop after Rome.
-Don’t forget to get your tickets and witness history this August at Uniprix Stadium.
+Don’t forget to get your tickets and witness history this August at STADE IGA.

 Feature photo: Christopher Levy.